 The house was built in 1950 and has three bedrooms, five bathrooms, and 2,808 square feet of living space.
 It sits on a 0.11-acre plot overlooking the Potomac River and the Francis Scott Key Bridge, and boasts hardwood floors and a (probably creepy) fireplace.

-According to Realtor.com, the property is valued at more than $3.5 million, which is 126% higher than the median listing price in the Georgetown area.
+According to Realtor.com, the property is valued at close to $4 million, which is 126% higher than the median listing price in the Georgetown area.
 The house last changed hands in 2003 for a little over $2 million, and it was remodeled and renovated in 2004, which definitely increased its value.

 You might also like